Conversion Therapy--What is it? Counseling and Spiritual Care, is it Harmful or Ineffective?

 "Contrary to these expectations, we found no evidence of movement toward increased distress on average as a result of Exodus involvement.
 Table 4 shows that the GSI scores moved toward less distress T1 to T6, attaining significance and a moderate to small effect size." (emphasis added)

 Not only did they not find harm, they found a reduction of psychological distress from involvement with such Christian ministries, a number of which are founding members of Restored Hope Network.
+Listen in to this recent video from friends in Europe, to hear about how their lives have been impacted.

 Is Christian Ministry Ineffective?